 08

-Subject to sale offers can work when both sides understand what is being exchanged.
+Subject-to-sale offers can work when both sides understand what is being exchanged.
 Buyers are asking for patience and risk tolerance.
 Sellers are providing it.
-Terms should reflect that clearly in price, timelines, and communication.
+Terms commonly reflect that clearly in price, timelines, and communication arrangements.

 More certainty from the buyer can mean a stronger offer.
-More conditions can mean higher compensation expected.
+More conditions typically mean greater compensation is expected.

 Communicate Throughout